kowalus23/blog-posts/README.md

 This is another my simple and small app to let's say master React :D, this time we'll have a typical list with blogs, that contain name, description, content + tags or additional info, that you can search through them.
 Also you can ADD/SHOW/DELETE posts - typical CRUD with REST api, based on HEROKU api = without EDIT opt.

+Edit - added service worker to make it workable offline, but still have to figure it our with fetching files from heroku and keep them in SW cache.

 ## Available Scripts

 In the project directory, you can run: